Christian Gyan: International career

+Gyan was part of the Ghana team that won the 1995 FIFA U-17 World Championship.

 Gyan played seven games at the 1997 FIFA World Youth Championship, where Ghana finished fourth.

 His full international debut, incidentally, came against the Netherlands.
 For the senior side he featured eight times between 1998 and 2001, including at the 2000 Africa Cup of Nations.

 Personal life and death

 Gyan was diagnosed with terminal cancer in November 2021.
 He died from the disease a month later on 29 December 2021, at the age of 43.